camunda/camunda-bpm-platform/spin/docs/user-guide/xml/mapping-xml.md

   String xml = XML(customer, dataFormat).toString();
 ```

-This would add `your_schema.xsd` to the marshaller and also activate the validation for this conversation.
+This would add `your_schema.xsd` to the marshaller and also activate the validation for this conversion.